grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 > ### ⚠️ Running in the k6 Cloud
 >
 >When you run your tests in the [k6 Cloud](/cloud), the **\_\_VU** value you get will be per server/load generator.
-You can read the details in the (cloud docs)[/cloud/cloud-faq/general-questions/#how-many-vus-can-be-run-from-the-same-dedicated-ip].
+You can read the details in the [cloud docs](/cloud/cloud-faq/general-questions/#how-many-vus-can-be-run-from-the-same-dedicated-ip).
 >
->In k6-cloud you will also have additional [environment variables](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#environment-variables) that will tell you on which server, load zone and distribution of the test you are currently executing.
+>In k6 Cloud you will also have additional [environment variables](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#environment-variables) that will tell you on which server, load zone and distribution of the test you are currently executing.

 ## k6 Test Coordinator